 Question: "Why is idol worship such a powerful temptation?"

 Answer: Ultimately, the answer to this question is “sin.”
-It is the sin nature of man which causes us to worship modern idols, all of which are, in reality, forms of self-worship.
+It is the sin nature of man that causes us to worship modern idols, all of which are, in reality, forms of self-worship.
 The temptation to worship ourselves in various ways is a powerful temptation indeed.
 In fact, it is so powerful that only those who belong to Christ and have the Holy Spirit within them can possibly hope to resist the temptation of modern idolatry.
-Even then, resisting the worship of idols is a lifelong battle which is part of the Christian life (Ephesians 6:11; 1 Timothy 6:12; 2 Timothy 2:3).
+Even then, resisting the worship of idols is a lifelong battle that is part of the Christian life (Ephesians 6:11; 1 Timothy 6:12; 2 Timothy 2:3).

-When we hear the word “idol” we often think of statues and objects reminiscent of those worshipped by pagans in ancient cultures.
+When we hear the word idol we often think of statues and objects reminiscent of those worshipped by pagans in ancient cultures.
 However, the idols of the 21st century often bear no resemblance to the artifacts used thousands of years ago.
 Today, we have replaced the “golden calf” with an insatiable drive to reach the top of the corporate ladder or with a myriad of other passionate pursuits.
 And, sadly, those who aggressively pursue goals and dreams, altogether excluding God, are often admired for their individualism and drive.
 In the end, however, it doesn’t matter what empty pleasure we chase after or to what or whom we bow down, the result is the same—separation from the one true God.

 There is another form of idolatry prevalent today.
 Its growth is fostered by cultures that continue to drift away from sound biblical teaching, just as the apostle Paul warned us, “For the time will come when men will not put up with sound doctrine” (2 Timothy 4:3).
 In these pluralistic, liberal times, many cultures have, to a large degree, redefined God.
 We have forsaken the God revealed to us in Scripture and have recast Him to comply with our own inclinations and desires—a “kinder and gentler” god who is infinitely more tolerant than the One revealed in Scripture.
 One who is less demanding and less judgmental and who will tolerate many lifestyles without placing guilt on anyone’s shoulders.
 As this idolatry is propagated by churches around the world, many disillusioned congregants understandably believe they are worshipping the one, true God.
 However, these made-over gods are created by man, and to worship them is to worship idols.
-Worshipping a god like this, however, is particularly tempting for many whose habits and lifestyles, drives and desires are not in harmony with Scripture.
+Worshipping a god of one’s own making, however, is particularly tempting for many whose habits and lifestyles and drives and desires are not in harmony with Scripture.

 © Copyright 2002-2014 Got Questions Ministries.